tin6150/covid19_care_capacity_map/README.rst

 * https://pages.semanticscholar.org/coronavirus-research

+.. # use 8-space tab as that's how github render the rst
-.. # vim: shiftwidth=4 tabstop=4 noexpandtab paste
+.. # vim: shiftwidth=8 tabstop=8 noexpandtab paste